cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 ## Context

-Transaction hashing in CometBFT is currently implemented using `crypto/tmhash` package, which itself relies on [`sha256`](https://pkg.go.dev/crypto/sha256) to calculate a transaction's hash.
+Hashing in CometBFT is currently implemented using `crypto/tmhash` package, which itself relies on [`sha256`](https://pkg.go.dev/crypto/sha256).

+Among the things which are hashed are the block's header, evidence, consensus params, commit, partset header, transactions and others.

+### Transaction hashing

-The hash is then used by:
+The transaction hash is used by:

 - the built-in transaction indexer;
 - the `/tx` and `/tx_search` RPC endpoints, which allow users to search for a transaction using its hash;
-- `types` package to calculate the Merkle root of block's transactions.

-`tmhash` library is also used to calculate various hashes in CometBFT repo (e.g., evidence, consensus params, commit, header, partset header).

 The problem some application developers are facing is a mismatch between the internal/app representation of transactions and the one employed by CometBFT.
 For